Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 How to deal with complexity?

 Making a corresponding persona for each stakeholder is probably the ideal option, but you can start with something simpler and more generic.
-You can take the entire business and treat it as your persona.
+For example, take the entire business and treat it as your persona.

 The benefit of this approach is simplicity and speed.
 In a situation where there is no time to develop 10 full-blown personas, a "business" persona is a fine workaround.
-And once you got enough resources and data, you can start splitting it up into separate personas.
+Once you have enough resources and data, you can start splitting it into separate personas.

 Another approach you can take is to break down this hoard of stakeholders into groups.
 It can be: